MicrosoftDocs/fabric-docs/docs/data-factory/connector-lakehouse-copy-activity.md

       - **Max rows per file**: Specify the maximum rows per file when writing data into Lakehouse.
       - **Table actions**: Specify the operation against the selected table.
         - **Append**: Append new values to existing table.
           - **Enable Partition**: This selection allows you to create partitions in a folder structure based on one or multiple columns.
 Each distinct column value (pair) is a new partition.
 For example, "year=2000/month=01/file".
-This selection supports insert-only mode.
             - **Partition column name**: Select from the destination columns in schemas mapping when you append data to a new table.
 When you append data to an existing table that already has partitions, the partition columns are derived from the existing table automatically.
 Supported data types are string, integer, boolean, and datetime.
 Format respects type conversion settings under the **Mapping** tab.
         - **Overwrite**: Overwrite the existing data and schema in the table using the new values.
 If this operation is selected, you can enable partition on your target table:
           - **Enable Partition**: This selection allows you to create partitions in a folder structure based on one or multiple columns.
 Each distinct column value (pair) is a new partition.
 For example, "year=2000/month=01/file".
-This selection supports insert-only mode and requires an empty directory in the destination.
             - **Partition column name**: Select from the destination columns in schemas mapping.
 Supported data types are string, integer, boolean, and datetime.
 Format respects type conversion settings under the **Mapping** tab.
       - **Max concurrent connections**: The upper limit of concurrent connections established to the data store during the activity run.
 Specify a value only when you want to limit concurrent connections.